dotCMS/core/dotCMS/hotfix_tracking.md

 52. https://github.com/dotCMS/core/issues/26895 : [UI] Update AIService of Block Editor with new endpoint shape #26895
 53. https://github.com/dotCMS/core/issues/26912 : [UI] AI actions menu selection is not working as should. #26912
 54. https://github.com/dotCMS/core/issues/26556 : [UI] Not load the AI extensions if the plugin is not properly installed and configured #26556
+55. https://github.com/dotCMS/core/issues/26899 : [UI] When image loading place holder loose focus, the placeholder stays in the editor. #26899